BogdanDIA/gr-dvbt/README.md

 mplayer test_out.ts

 **Notes**
 The baseband samples can be sent to USRP N210 on TX and received with another USRP N210 on RX.
 The decoder/encoder consumes a lot of processing power and therefore the realtime functionality will depend on the available computing power.
-On my computer - Sandybridge 2600K it is possible to send and receive in realtime the stream.
+On my computer - Sandybridge 2600K - it is possible to send and receive in realtime the stream.

+The encoder/decoder currently works with gnuradio 3.6.2 but it is not dependent heavily on it.
+Next step will be to port it to the latest version.
+There is also a list of todo tasks in TODO.txt.